 The U.S. is the only country with laws that require citizens to pay taxes no matter where in the world they reside, including if they have lived abroad their entire lives.

-The British Royal Family has largely managed to keep details of its financial situation private.
+The British royal family has largely managed to keep details of its financial situation private.

-Markle’s child, or children, could also choose to renounce their potential U.S. citizenships later in life.
+Meghan's child, or children, could also choose to renounce their potential U.S. citizenships later in life.

-Multiple media outlets have reported that Markle is due in late-April.
-The child will be seventh in line for the throne.
+Meghan and Harry's child will be seventh in line for the throne.